jonobrien/CTF/microcorruption_CTF.md

-# ctf_microcorruption
+# Microcorruption
 - [here](https://microcorruption.com/)

 microcorruption solutions

-these challenges contain elements that are semi-randomized and thus cannot be c+p so you can't do that(obviously).
+these challenges contain elements that are semi-randomized and thus cannot be c+p so here are some solutions I have and possibly some explanations.

-####new orleans
+#### new orleans
 live dump addr 2400 -> p,<P?A:

 check_password compares the input with that addr